 Ansar-al-Islam case: NIA charges two for attempting terror strikes in Bengaluru

-New Delhi, Jan 25: The National Investigation Agency has filed a chargesheet in connection with the Ansar-al-Islam case.
+New Delhi, Jan 25: The National Investigation Agency (NIA) has filed a charge sheet in connection with the Ansar-al-Islam case.

 It may be recalled that two suspected Bangladeshi nationals had been detained by the Border Security Force as they were unable to produce valid documents.
 The police then registered the case before handing it over to the NIA.